Knowing how to detect adblock users on your website is a critical must have for ad-supported publishers.

 Adblockers cost online publishers billions of dollars of lost revenue each year, and it's become a critical first step for every publisher that monetizes their traffic through ads to know what percent of their audience is blocking ads.
 The average active block rate in the US is 28%, and Statista reports 33% of women and 49% of men in the U.S. used an adblocker in 2020.
 If nearly a third of your site visitors are using an adblocker, that equates to a significant missed opportunity to generate much needed revenue.
+The first step is to use the best adblock detector, before you can start to block adblockers.

 How do Adblockers Work?